-It's an ideal accompaniment for eggs (eggs Mornay, a variation on eggs Benedict made with Mornay sauce in place of the usual hollandaise, is a French classic) as well as pasta and vegetables.
+Mornay Sauce is a classic béchamel sauce (one of the five French mother sauces) enriched with Gruyère cheese and sometimes Parmesan.
+It's an ideal accompaniment for eggs—a French classic, eggs Mornay, is a variation on eggs Benedict made with Mornay sauce in place of the usual hollandaise.

 - 3 tablespoons butter (not margarine or a blend), divided

 - 2 3/4 cups whole milk (warm but not hot), divided

 - 2 ounces grated Parmesan cheese